Profession Calculators

 Accuracy and Disclaimer

 This calculator provides estimates for planning purposes.
-Severance agreements involve legal rights and obligations.
+Severance agreements involve legal rights and obligations, including the waiver of employment claims.
 Consult an employment attorney before signing any severance agreement.
+Tax withholding is estimated using 2026 federal rates; actual liability depends on your total annual income, filing status, and deductions.
+State tax rules vary.